 Fleas are supremely well designed to survive.
 For pet owners and pets, fleas are an aggravation that’s easy to acquire, and tricky to eradicate.
+That is why monthly preventatives like Vectra 3D are so important.
 Small and wingless, fleas are parasites that survive by ingesting the blood of warm-blooded hosts like cats, dogs, and humans.

 A flea’s entire body is designed to maximize eater—the head is surrounded by sharp spikes, and mouths are adept at piercing through a host’s skin and sucking out blood.
 Although fleas are quite small—generally less than 1/8 of an inch in size—life is miserable for your cat or dog as a host to fleas.

 Given the tiny size of fleas, it can be a challenge to know if your pet has them.
 If you spot your cat or dog scratching, and suspect fleas, use a very fine-toothed comb through your pet’s fur, checking for small brown shapes moving about.
 Look especially closely for signs of fleas by the ears and tail of your cat or dog.